ddkale2022/ML-Project/README.md

 # ML Project: Kickstarter projects

-This dataset was collected by [bloomwatcher](https://www.kaggle.com/bloomwatcher).
-He is  a crowdfunding enthusiast.
+This dataset was collected by a crowdfunding enthusiast.

 Assignment